 The pair continues to speak at CEO, business, and creativity conferences worldwide.

-Prior to opening SoulCycle, Rice worked in the entertainment business where she discovered and developed talent for 15 years.
-Rice lived in Los Angeles, California for 9 years where she worked as a manger at Handprint Entertainment.
-It was in California she discovered the freedom and joy that exercise could provide.
-A graduate of the State University of New York at Binghamton, she majored in English and Theater.
-Julie lives in NYC with her husband Spencer and daughters who continue to inspire and feed her Soul on a daily basis.
+Prior to opening SoulCycle, Rice worked in the entertainment business, discovering and developing talent for companies like Handprint Entertainment in Los Angeles, where she lived for nine years.
+A graduate of the State University of New York at Binghamton, Rice majored in English and Theater.
+Rice lives in NYC with her husband, Spencer, and their two daughters, who continue to inspire and feed her Soul on a daily basis.